Freedom of Information (FOI) in Revenue

 Access to Information on the Environment (AIE)

 The text of this legislation and guidelines are available on the Department of Housing, Planning & Local Government website.
 The legislation defines the environmental information.
-It also lists the public authorities from whom you can request information.
+It also lists the public authorities from which you can request information.

 Making an AIE request